weiserlab/wirelessnetworking/grading.md

 Event |  Date
 Tutorials | Starting Week 3 (29th January 2024)
 Final Assesment |  29th April 2024 1:00 PM
-Assignment 1 | Demonstrate to TA's in Week 5
+Assignment 1 | Demonstrate to TA's in Tutorial Session 4 or 5
 Assignment 2 | TBA
 Assignment 3 | TBA
 Project | 26th April 2024 (End-of-Day)

 ## Submission Instruction

-The assignment 2,3 and project would need to be submitted to the Canvas portal.
+The Assignment 2,3 and project would need to be submitted to the Canvas portal.